ctcl-bregis/contactlist-server/README.md

 ### Software (server)
 ContactList is developed entirely on Debian GNU/Linux and Linux Mint.
 Functionality on Windows, Mac and BSD platforms is not guaranteed.

+Command line tools npm and node are required to install the dependencies.

+#### Node Modules
+Some modules are required to be installed globally and are not listed in package.json

+These modules are as follows:

+- bower
+- corepack
+- sass

 Dependencies for front-end code such as Bootstrap and jQuery are installed with npm and are automatically copied to "app/static".

+#### Bower Modules
+These modules are required:

+- krajee-markdown-editor
+- ace-builds

+#### Python Modules

 Python dependencies are installed with pip.